Lien Stripping in Bankruptcy

-Lien stripping of subordinate liens, such as a second mortgage, can occur in a bankruptcy in which the real estate is worth less than the amount of the first mortgage.
+Lien stripping of subordinate liens, such as a second mortgage, can occur in bankruptcy in which the real estate is worth less than the amount of the first mortgage.
 Since the second mortgage will not obtain any payments from the sale of the real estate, it cannot be considered a secured debt since the home will be sold and its value passed onto the first mortgage.
-Since the second mortgage will no longer be a secured debt (one that is attached to some sort of collateral like a home or a car), a court could then have the debt eliminated in the course of a bankruptcy.
+Since the second mortgage will no longer be a secured debt (one that is attached to some sort of collateral like a home or a car), a court could then have the debt eliminated in the course of bankruptcy.

 The stripped liens are then considered no differently than most other unsecured debt, like credit card debt.
 These debts likely do not receive much, if any, money from bankruptcy courts.
 Once the bankruptcy case is closed, the lender for the stripped lien must remove that lien from the property, as well.